Process status, information about processes running in memory. If you want a repetitive update of this status, use top.

--Unix98 options may be grouped and must be preceeded by a dash.
+-Unix98 options can be grouped and must be preceeded by a dash.

-BSD options may be grouped and must not be used with a dash.
+BSD options can be grouped and must not be used with a dash.

 --GNU long options are preceeded by two dashes.

-Options of different types may be freely mixed.
+Options of different types can be freely mixed.
 The PS_PERSONALITY environment variable provides more detailed control of ps behavior.

 The Options below are listed side-by-side (unless there are differences).